Carol Tyler: Biography

-Another cartooning endeavor is a series of one-page stories called "Tomatoes" for Cincinnati magazine.
+Another cartooning endeavor was a series of one-page stories called "Tomatoes" for Cincinnati magazine.
 Based upon her experiences of growing tomatoes and friendships in the heart of the city, "Tomatoes" appears monthly on the publication's inside back page.

 Tyler was a 2016 Civitella Ranieri residency fellow.
 She is also a Residency artist through the Arts Learning Program with the Ohio Arts Council.

 In 2016, Tyler spoke at the Billy Ireland Cartoon Art Museum on "... the unique challenges of autobiographical storytelling set in real time with real characters."
 She also spoke at The Society of Illustrators.

 DAAP Galleries staged a major one-woman exhibit of Tyler's work which included "...written entries of her ascent into illustration, accompanied by artworks and sketches from throughout her career," and "...eclectic 3-D creations...A flashing, multicolored light inside of a star rotates along one wall.
 An interactive piece called the "Ego-Meter" asks viewers to pull a string that raises a wooden face up the meter.
 A creepy baby doll spins around on a stick...an excellent job of showcasing an inspirational artist and professor at UC".

 In 2017 she gave a talk about her process of creating Soldier's Heart at the Library of Congress, titled "Comics to a 'T".

 In 2020, Carol Tyler's work was chosen to be a part of the Society of Illustrators Museum exhibit "Women in Comics: Looking Forward, Looking Back".

-From November 5–20, 2021, "Shaping Grief: Carol Tyler's Mourning Mind" an interactive art experience was featured at the DSGN Collective in Cincinnati, OH.
+From November 5–20, 2021, "Shaping Grief: Carol Tyler's Mourning Mind" an interactive art experience was featured at the DSGN Collective in Cincinnati, Ohio.
 It was composed of comics, repurposed objects, murals, mobiles, and a giant mourning bonnet which served as a gateway through which people would walk to observe the exhibit.
+The artwork and bonnet are part of her upcoming book "The Ephemerata: Shaping the Exquisite Nature of My Grief".

+Carol Tyler and her late husband Justin Green are the subject of the documentary film Married to Comics, which premiered in 2023 at the Small Press Expo event feature at the AFI Silver Theater and Culture Center.